Woman looking at spam comments from her Showit website and WordPress blog

 Even if the comments look like they’re coming from your own account, showing you as the original author, they haven’t actually been inside your account.

 It just means the bots have snuck their way in through the back-end to leave a comment.
-Because they haven’t commented with a signed-in account, WordPress sets a default author, which is you.
+And because they haven’t signed-in with an account, WordPress sets it to the default author, which is you.
 (Cheers for the heart attack, WordPress!)

 I don’t even have a comment form on my Showit blog